-Member first/last name Pay to tax ID
+- Member first and last name

-Date of birth Place of service
+- Date of birth

-Member ID Diagnosis code
+- Member ID

-Rendering provider Procedure code
+- Rendering provider

-Rendering provider NPI Modifiers
+- Rendering provider NPI

+- Pay-to name

+- Pay-to tax ID

+- Place of service

+- Diagnosis code

+- Procedure code

+- Modifiers

-Pay-to name Billed amount
+- Billed amount

-Quantity
+- Quantity

-Please email the EDI department directly at ccaedisupport@pcgus.com if you have additional questions regarding EDI transaction data sets or getting set up for EDI claims submission.
-Contact Claims Customer Service or use the secure EZ NET Online Claims Web Portal for all other claim inquiries.
+For Dates of Service: Through March 31, 2023 For Dates of Service: April 1, 2023 - Onward Companion Guide and Training manual Companion Guide and Training manual Please email the EDI department directly at ccaedisupport@pcgus.com if you have additional questions regarding EDI transaction data sets or getting set up for EDI claims submission.
+Contact Claims Customer Service or use the secure EZNET Online Claims Web Portal for all other claim inquiries.
 For more information on EDI implementation, refer to the Medicare Billing Fact Sheet.

-Initial EDI Setup

-In order to submit claims electronically to Commonwealth Care Alliance, providers must submit a completed EDI Questionnaire.

-• Questionnaire may be emailed to our EDI department at ccaedisupport@pcgus.com

-If you require assistance with completing this form, you may contact our EDI department at ccaedisupport@pcqus.com.

-• Upon receipt and review of a completed EDI Questionnaire, Commonwealth Care Alliance can assist a provider with a recommendation of an appropriate EDI option.
+To register with the Availity Essentials Provider Portal , click on the registration button in the upper right corner and follow the instructions.
+If you have additional questions or need assistance, please contact Availity Client Services at 800-Availity (800-282-4548), M-F, 8:00 - 8:00 pm ET.
+For more information on EDI implementation, refer to the Medicare Billing Fact Sheet .
+Initial EDI Setup In order to submit claims electronically to Commonwealth Care Alliance, providers must submit a completed EDI Questionnaire.
+Questionnaire may be emailed to our EDI department at ccaedisupport@pcgus.com.
+If you require assistance with completing this form, you may contact our EDI department at ccaedisupport@pcgus.com.
+Upon receipt and review of a completed EDI Questionnaire, Commonwealth Care Alliance can assist a provider with a recommendation of an appropriate EDI option.
+In order to view member eligibility, claims status and submit claims electronically to Commonwealth Care Alliance, providers must register with the Availity Essentials Provider Portal.

+For Dates of Service: Through March 31, 2023